 In recent years, Leonard made a name for himself not only for his drawings but also as a director of internationally acclaimed music videos.

-In 2002 besides studying drawing, painting and print-making, Stephane got his hands on a video camera and started making films and videos right away.
-Taking advantage of the music department of the University of the Arts in Bremen, he was also able to sign up for electronic music composition classes, which has led to numerous sound compositions and publications.
-Since then Stephane has won the video art price of the city of Bremen in 2007, became a director of internationally acclaimed music videos, has performed and published his sound-works all over the world and shown his drawings and paintings in New York, Oslo, Vienna, Istanbul, Bangkok, Riga, Hamburg, Berlin and Porto…
+In 2002 besides studying drawing, painting and print-making, Stephane got his hands on a video camera and started making films and videos.
+Taking advantage of the music department of the University of the Arts in Bremen, he was also able to sign up for electronic music composition classes, which has led to numerous of his own sound compositions and publications.
+Since then Stephane has won the video art price of the city of Bremen in 2007, became a director of internationally acclaimed music videos, has performed and published his sound works all over the world and shown his drawings and paintings in New York, Oslo, Vienna, Istanbul, Bangkok, Riga, Hamburg, Berlin and Porto…

 “In the past couple of years I am mostly focussed on large-scale paintings and drawings, translating small into big, zooming in and out, redefining the canvas and paper as an image carrier and object at the same time.
 Working large-scale can easily become purely gestural, creating empty lines and out of focus content.
 It is easy to get lost inside that working process and lose sight of the “authentic” momentum.
 To avoid that, I am experimenting with different techniques to enlarge those fragile little drawings – not to create a copy but to keep there inner strength.
-From upscale copying, to various printing techniques, to monotype (drawing through the back) where the process of drawing is being slowed down and obscured by the fact that I am not always exactly seeing what I am creating, just to name a few.
+From upscale copying, to various printing techniques, to monotype where the process of drawing is being slowed down and obscured by the fact that I am not always exactly seeing what I am creating.

 I am looking for ways to move over the canvas or paper in a state of mind right between being fully conscious and subconscious at the same time.
 I draw what comes out of me.
 When I see what I created it feeds back into my system and becomes part of the next work.
 By inserting an extra step in-between yourself and the final art piece, I open up my working process for unforeseeable interventions, surprises and new solutions.
 Sometimes I decide in the middle of the process to keep working on the back of a canvas, or I cut a canvas apart and combine it with another one.
 It is almost like working on the perfect puzzle, only that I have created every piece of that puzzle, too.